 Visiting Masjid al Nabawi

 This is not a mandatory part of Umrah, but very common to visit the blessed city of Madinah.
-You can pray at the Prophet's Mosque (
+You can pray at the Prophet's Mosque (Masjid an-Nabawi).
+Seek blessings from this sacred site and pay your respects at the Prophet Muhammad's (peace be upon him) grave.

 Practical tips for Bangladeshi pilgrims